jentery/dh150/index.md

 # Description

-Coming soon.
+Aside from a module on making a website, this is not a technical course.
+The assignments are open to media practice (such as the composition of audio and video) without requiring it.
+The course does not involve any quantitative or computational methods, either.
+Please also note that, by "media," I mean "audio, image, and text," not "the media" or mass communications and their outlets.

 # Aims

 This course encourages you to practice:

 * Interpreting the design and use of audio, image, and text for storytelling.
 We'll experiment with various techniques for listening, watching, seeing, reading, and playing media.
 * Communicating persuasively with audio, image, and text.
-You’ll have opportunities to compose with each of these media.
+You’ll have opportunities to compose both with and about each of these media.
 * Building a vocabulary for engaging media and fiction from the 20th and 21st centuries.
 * Making a simple website and some content for it.
 No worries if you’ve never made your own site.
 I’ll provide you with examples and templates, and I will assume no experience in web design or content management.